woflydev/odyssey_cnn/README.md

 ![team photo](https://github.com/woflydev/odyssey_cnn/blob/main/readme/team.jpg)

-# About Us
+# About Us (2025 Update)

+The Odyssey Robotics brand and team has been retired.
+Our old website can still be accessed [here](https://aboutodyssey.web.app).
+Visit [our new website](https://theseusrobotics.org) to learn more about us and the team.

+# About Odyssey Robotics
-Visit [our website](https://aboutodyssey.web.app) to learn more about us and the team.
-We are a passionate group of individuals developing a custom made robot designed to compete with universities around Australia in the [Droid Racing Challenge](https://qutrobotics.com/droid-racing-challenge/).
+We are a passionate group of individuals developing a custom robot designed to compete with universities around Australia in the [Droid Racing Challenge](https://qutrobotics.com/droid-racing-challenge/).
 The DRC is held annually in July with teams from all around the country flying to Brisbane's QUT Gardens Campus to compete.
 Last year, we finished honourably at 7th, out of 15 national universities, beating both the University of New South Wales (UNSW) and the University of Sydney (USYD), becoming the youngest ever team to compete in DRC history.

 ## License